Globally, positive steps away from animal experimentation are happening regularly!

 - Food company Kellogg’s stop testing on animals

-Summary: Large cereal maker, Kellogg’s, have agreed to end the use of animals in ‘harmful and deadly’ tests for food productions or ingredients.
+Summary: Large cereal maker Kellogg’s, has agreed to end the use of animals in ‘harmful and deadly’ tests for food production or ingredients.
 Their new policy prohibits conducting, funding, supporting and condoning animal tests.
-After their 65 year history of involvement with animal testing, this change is very welcome and a huge win.
+After their 65-year history of involvement with animal testing, this change is very welcome and a huge win.
 Read more here.